 As the token grants neither rights nor obligations, there are no conditions under which the rights and obligations may be modified applicable.

 G.4 Future public offers

-Information on the future offers to the public of crypto-assets were not available.
+Information on the future offers to the public of crypto-assets were not available at the time of writing this white paper (2025-03-08).

 G.5 Issuer retained crypto-assets